ColOfAbRiX/monad-study/README.md

 Some practice with the topics explained in the article [You Could Have Invented Monads!](1)

+These exercises are aimed at understanding how monads got developed and the concepts that lie underneath them.

 Following the page, here are developed 3 monads:

 - Writer